CrimeOwl AI logoCrimeOwl AI

 1963-07-17

-Parents receive a letter postmarked from Oak Park, Illinois, apparently in her handwriting but not her writing style, stating she is fine and will send money to support them.
+Parents received letter postmarked from Oak Park, IL, apparently in Mary Ann's handwriting but not her writing style, stating she was fine and would make money to support them

 Key Locations